Vivek-736/Introvex/README.md

-# 🚀 Introvex: AI-Powered Research Companion
+# 🚀 Introvex: AI-Powered Research Assistant

 Welcome to **Introvex** — your intelligent assistant for streamlining research, gaining insights, and drafting research papers with ease! 🎓✨